Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ## (Optional) Creating a Package Approval Flow

-In the steps on this page we looked how to proxy packages from the Terraform Registry.
+In the steps on this page we looked how to proxy packages from the Hashicorp Registry.
 However, this will allow developers to pull any OSS module without oversight for quality or compliance.
 It's generally a good idea to include some kind of approval in development or production, which you can achieve by implementing a ["Package Approval Flow"](/docs/proget/packages/package-promotion).

 To set up a package approval flow, take a look at [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
 This guide uses NuGet feeds as an example, but the steps are identical when creating Terraform package feeds.